mdfnam/QnA/Parts of Speech.md

 - **Checking Harf:** It cannot be a harf since there is no word following it without which it won't make any sense.

 ## Mapping Parts of Speech
-Now, we will explore the parts of speech in English that align with the definitions of ism, fi'l and harf in Arabic.
-Parts of speech in Arabic that correspond to parts of speech in English are as follows:
+Now, we will explore the parts of speech in English that align with the definitions of ism, fi'l and harf.
+The parts of speech in Arabic that correspond to parts of speech in English are as follows:
 - **Ism:** Noun, Pronoun, Adjective, Adverb, and Interjection
 - **Fi'l:** Verb
 - **Harf:** Preposition, and Conjunction